meilisearch/cloud-scripts/README.md

 <p align="center">☁ MeiliSearch tools for the Cloud ☁</p>

-**MeiliSearch Cloud Scripts** is a set of tools and scripts to improve user deployment of MeiliSearch on the cloud.
+**MeiliSearch Cloud Scripts** is a set of cloud-agnostic tools and scripts to improve user deployment of MeiliSearch on the cloud.

 **MeiliSearch** is an open-source search engine.
 [Discover what MeiliSearch is!](https://github.com/meilisearch/MeiliSearch)